-Scene 3: You worked out a system with your caregiver so that you get points for keeping your room clean.
+Scene 3: You worked out a system with your mother so that you get points for keeping your room clean.
 When you get enough points, she will help you buy a sweater.
-You are very excited and say to your caregiver, "Look, Grandma.
+You are very excited and say to your mother, "Look, Mom.
 I got seven points today."